Solvated electron: Ammonia solutions

 The reaction is reversible: evaporation of the ammonia solution produces a film of metallic sodium.

 Case study: Li in NH3

 A lithium–ammonia solution at −60 °C is saturated at about 15 mol% metal (MPM).
-When the concentration is increased in this range electrical conductivity increases from 10−2 to 104 ohm−1cm−1 (larger than liquid mercury).
+When the concentration is increased in this range electrical conductivity increases from 10−2 to 104 Ω−1cm−1 (larger than liquid mercury).
 At around 8 MPM, a "transition to the metallic state" (TMS) takes place (also called a "metal-to-nonmetal transition" (MNMT)).
 At 4 MPM a liquid-liquid phase separation takes place: the less dense gold-colored phase becomes immiscible from a denser blue phase.
 Above 8 MPM the solution is bronze/gold-colored.
 In the same concentration range the overall density decreases by 30%.